We all know that dogs are a man’s best friend. Well, now dogs can be a skier’s best friend, and they might even save

 In a life-or-death situation, that’s exactly the face I want to see while buried in the snow.

 Palisades Tahoe probably boasts the largest team of ski patrol dogs in the area, and rightfully so.
-With the large, robust terrain of backcountry mountain, it would be safe to assume that it would have a higher risk of inbound avalanches compared to other resorts.
+With the large, robust terrain of the backcountry mountain, it would be safe to assume that it would have a higher risk of inbound avalanches compared to other resorts.

 These dogs are not only hand-picked by their trainers, they also must undergo rigorous training exercises to stay in tip-top in case of an emergency.
 Heavenly ski patroller Colton Terry identifies the top five characteristics of a good avalanche rescue dog: